 After the IEP: Students with hearing loss and higher education

 Picking among colleges may feel like a daunting task.
 So if you have aspirations for a degree and you have hearing loss, you have options.
 To start, many colleges and universities have departments that help students with needs design individualized solutions.
 This may be similar to the IEP services you received in high school.
 If you are returning to college as a non-traditional aged student, it may surprise you how much easier it is to access help today.
 Remember, the Americans with Disabilities Act requires public colleges and universities to offer equal access to all students.
 While support mechanisms may differ from one school to another, hearing loss should not impede getting an education.

 Finding the right fit for students with hearing loss

 Colleges and universities must provide appropriate academic adjustments to make sure students are not discriminated against based on disability.
 However, many programs go beyond that help students to get the most out of their learning experiences.
 And this includes hearing loss.

 Prospective students have to face many choices.
 Is a large university or a small liberal arts college what you want?
 Or maybe an urban environment seems like a better fit.
 Perhaps an enclosed campus feels more at home.
 In addition, if you have hearing loss, maybe you prefer schools with exceptional accommodations for your needs.

-While it may be hard to know where to start, here are a few programs.
-Most of these schools are especially relevant for students with severe or profound hearing loss:
+While it may be hard to know where to start, here are a few programs that you may want to consider.
+Most of these colleges are especially relevant for students with severe or profound hearing loss:

 Pursuing hearing-related research and education